OlegAxenow/refinid/Readme.md

 ### DefaultLongIdFactory

-*DefaultLongIdFactory* provides Create method to retrieve new identifier for specified entity type.
-This factory (surprise!) is thread-safe.
+*DefaultLongIdFactory* provides *Create* method to retrieve new identifier for specified entity type.
+This factory is thread-safe.

 Two things are not trivial, let me explain it: